 My carbonara pro-tip:

 When you cook your pasta, do not use as much water as you normally would when making pasta.
 I like to fill my pasta pot only ¾ of the way up when making carbonara because it makes the pasta water more starchy.
 That starchy water helps make your carbonara extra creamy!

 So you like Pasta?
 You will love these recipes too!

 - Spaghetti with Pork Bolognese

 - Pasta with Fresh Cherry Tomato Sauce

 - Spaghetti Aglio e Olio

-- 1 package of cubed pancetta (or guanciale) about 4 oz, I find this in the specialty cheese section of my grocery store or cubed regular bacon
+- 4 ounces cubed pancetta (or guanciale) I find this in the specialty cheese section of my grocery store or cubed regular bacon

 - 1 cup of Parmesan cheese or Pecorini Romano, finely grated

 - 5 egg yolks no whites